seanredmond/heniautos/guide/conciliar-calendar.md

 9. Aiantís
 10. Antiokhís

 This order was used for the rotation of some offices, such as secretary of the council.
 As an anti-corruption measure, however, the prytanies were chosen by lot and not very far ahead of time.
-It was only after one prytany was under way that lots would be drawn to determine which _phulḗ_ would hold the next.
+It was only after one prytany was under way that the lots would be drawn to determine the next.

 Athenians inscribed their offical decrees on stone in order publish them.
 Thousands of these inscriptions still exist and many are dated by the prytany.
 In the fifth century, these inscriptions usually name the [_árkhōn_](https://logeion.uchicago.edu/%E1%BC%84%CF%81%CF%87%CF%89%CE%BD) (the chief magistrate), the [_grammateús_](https://logeion.uchicago.edu/%CE%B3%CF%81%CE%B1%CE%BC%CE%BC%CE%B1%CF%84%CE%B5%CF%8D%CF%82) (secretary of the council), and the _phulḗ_ that held the prytany when the decree was passed.
 We can tell the year from the _árkhōn_, but the name of the tribe alone is no help because of the random order.

 Sometimes, however we are luckier.
 In an inscription that records payments made to generals who were sent to Corcyra in 433/2, we are told that 26 talents were given to them "in Aiantis' prytany, the first prytany, thirteen days had elapsed" and 50 talents "in Aiantis' prytany, the first prytany, on the final day of the prytany" ([IG I³ 364](https://epigraphy.packhum.org/text/375?&bookid=4&location=1701), translation from Fornara [1983] 143).
-When were the 13th and last days of the first prytany.
+When were the 13th and last days of the first prytany?

 In the first period of the democracy, the prytanies operated on something like a solar year.
 Five of the prytanies lasted for 37 days and five for 36, for a total of 365 days.
 Given the evidence we have it is difficult to say on what day these conciliar years started, but `heniautos` uses the dates calculated by Meritt (1961).
 The `-c` option of the `heniautos` command will output the conciliar year: